Sulfinol Reduces Contaminants, Lowers CapEx & OpEx

 The advantages can include:

-- one step removal of acid gases (H2S, CO2) and Trace Organic Sulfur (mercaptans, COS, disulfides, thioethers, etc)
+- one step removal of acid gases (H2S, CO2) and Trace Organic sulphur (mercaptans, COS, disulfides, thioethers, etc)

 - faster CO2 and COS removal through enhanced reaction kinetics;

 - higher loading capacity, which reduces the solvent circulation rate and facilitates the use of smaller equipment;